1st December 3pm to 5pm - Death Cafe for LGBTQIA+ communities at City Library, Newcastle. Free to attend - book your place here

 A Death Cafe is an opportunity to come together for an open discussion about the end of life, death, bereavement and grief.
 The aim is to increase our awareness of death in order to help us make the most of our finite lives.
 They are life-affirming conversations in a welcoming setting.

-For the rest of 2025 I will be hosting monthly Death Cafes at Earthlings - the Healing Cafe in Newcastle upon Tyne.
-Dates and times are
+I host monthly Death Cafes at Earthlings - the Healing Cafe in Newcastle upon Tyne.
+Upcoming dates and times are

 It is free to attend but places must be booked on Eventbrite.